1.) Who are Providence Associates?

-1.)
-Who are the Sisters of Providence of Saint Mary-of-the-Woods, Ind.?
+2.)
+Who are the Sisters of Providence of Saint Mary-of-the-Woods, Indiana?

-The Sisters of Providence of Saint Mary-of-the-Woods, Ind., is a Congregation of women religious founded in 1840 by Mother Theodore Guerin and her five companion sisters who were sent as missionaries from Ruillé-sur-Loir in France to establish the new mission.
-The primary purpose or mission of the Congregation is to “honor Divine Providence and to further God’s loving plans by devoting itself to works of love, mercy and justice in service among God’s people.”
-There are more than 300 Sisters of Providence serving in the United States, Taiwan and China.
-They are involved in education, social concerns, peace and justice work, advocacy, spirituality and retreat ministry, health care, pastoral ministry and administration.
-The identity message used with the logo for the Sisters of Providence is: Breaking boundaries, creating hope.
-The Sisters of Providence are about breaking boundaries of ignorance and injustice in all forms and creating hope by actively making a difference through works of love, mercy and justice.
-(See our become a sister section for more information.)
+The Sisters of Providence of Saint Mary-of-the-Woods, Indiana, are courageous women of faith committed to effecting positive change and creating hope for the future.
+Founded in 1840 by Saint Mother Theodore Guerin and her five companion sisters, the Congregation strives to “honor Divine Providence and to further God’s loving plans by devoting itself to works of love, mercy and justice in service among God’s people.”
+Today more than 300 Sisters of Providence serve in the United States, Taiwan and China.
+They act on their convictions through diverse ministries, including eco-justice, education, social work, peace and justice work, advocacy, spirituality and retreat ministry, health care, pastoral ministry and more.
+Sisters of Providence strive to breaking boundaries and create hope.

 Saint Mother Theodore Guerin was the foundress of the Sisters of Providence.
 You can read much more about her here.

 4.)
 What is the difference between a vowed member and an associate?

 The Sisters of Providence invite people to consider two distinct ways of being in relationship with the Congregation: